brc7/flatnav/README.md

 To process these datasets, you will need to use the appropriate choice of construct_float32, reorder_float32 and query_float32 or construct_uint8, reorder_uint8 and query_uint8.

-Note: The original SIFT and DEEP benchmarks from CNRS/IRISA and FAIR use a slightly different format for each vector.
+Note: The original SIFT and DEEP benchmarks from CNRS/IRISA and FAIR use a slightly different format for each vector, where the dimension is stored alongside each vector instead of once at the beginning.
+These are not automatically compatible with the Big ANN-Benchmarks formats.

 ### Using Custom Datasets